Income tax in Canada: Income not taxed

-Note that, the method by which these forms of income are not taxed can vary significantly, which may have tax and other implications; some forms of income are not declared, while others are declared and then immediately deducted in full.
-Some of the tax exemptions are based on statutory enactments, others (like the non-taxability of lottery winnings) are based on the non-statutory common law concept of "income".
-In certain cases, the deduction may require off-setting income, while in other cases, the deduction may be used without corresponding income.
+The method by which these forms of income are not taxed can vary significantly, which may have tax and other implications.
+Some forms of income are not declared, while others are declared and then immediately deducted in full.
+Some of the tax exemptions are based on statutory enactments, whereas others (like the non-taxability of lottery winnings) are based on the non-statutory common law concept of "income".
+In certain cases, the deduction may require offsetting income, while in other cases the deduction may be used without corresponding income.
 Income which is declared and then deducted, for example, may create room for future Registered Retirement Savings Plan (RRSP) deductions.
-But then the RRSP contribution room may be reduced with a pension adjustment if you are part of another plan, reducing the ability to use RRSP contributions as a deduction.
+But the RRSP contribution room may be reduced with a pension adjustment if the taxpayer is part of another plan, reducing the ability to use RRSP contributions as a deduction.

 Deductions which are not directly linked to non-taxable income exist, which reduce overall taxable income.
-A key example is RRSP contributions, which is a form of tax-deferred savings account (income tax is paid only at withdrawal, and no interim tax is payable on account earnings).
+A key example is RRSP contributions, a form of tax-deferred savings account (income tax is paid only at withdrawal, and no interim tax is payable on account earnings).